Linwood Training, Support and Advice (LTSA)

 Price: £95 (Boost Funding available for BCP Schools)

-Venue: The Hamworthy Club, Magna Road, Canford Magna, Wimborne.
+Venue: Canford Magna Complex, Magna Road, Canford Magna, Wimborne.
 BH21 3AP

 Event Leaders: Kate Tuck